jakesgordon/sprite-factory/README.md

  * `:width`  - the image width
  * `:height` - the image height

-(*NOTE*: the image coords can differ form the css sprite coords when padding/margin or fixed width/height options are specified)
+>> NOTE: the image coords can differ form the css sprite coords when padding/margin or fixed width/height options are specified)

 Using sprite-factory with the Rails asset pipeline
 ==================================================